Brand Launch: Creating a Brand New Professional Services Brand

-Branding a professional services firm comes in two flavors, rebranding an existing firm or service line and launching a new one.
-They are similar in overall process but distinct in their twists and turns.
+Branding a professional services firm comes in two flavors: 1) rebranding an existing firm or service line, and 2) launching a new one.
+These two approaches to a brand launch are similar in overall process but distinct in their twists and turns.

 Brand Launch Defined

 Brand launch is the process of creating a professional services brand where none currently exists.
 Since you are starting from scratch, you have a unique opportunity to choose how you wish to position your firm in the marketplace, which clients you want to serve and what services you will provide to them.
 It is the perfect time to develop a compelling value proposition.